 Tips On Making Soft Pumpkin Cookies

-Using Almond Flour
+Using Almond Flour For These Soft Pumpkin Cookies

 What I find tricky when searching through recipes that use almond flour for baking is that often the recipe does not decipher if the almond flour should be ‘packed’ or not.
 This recipe uses 1 cup of ‘packed’ almond flour, meaning that the flour should be pushed into the cup to ensure it is the proper amount and the cookies are the correct density.

-If your almond flour has lumps, make sure to sift it before adding it the recipe otherwise large clumps of almond flour might end up in your finished cookie.
-After trialing a few brands I have found that Now Real Foods Raw Almond Flour doesn’t clump as much.
+If your almond flour has lumps, make sure to sift it before adding it to the recipe otherwise large clumps of almond flour might end up in your finished cookie.
+After trialling a few brands I have found that Now Real Foods Raw Almond Flour doesn’t clump as much.
 Due to its high oil content, it is best to store your almond flour in the fridge.

-Forming The Cookies
+Forming These Soft Pumpkin Cookies

-Each tray of cookies needs 16 minutes to bake.
+Each tray of cookies needs about 16 minutes to bake.
 Check the cookies after 14 minutes to ensure they don’t overcook.
 The cookies should be slightly soft but with a little bit of give when you check them.
 Make sure you only bake one tray at a time.
 I have tried with two trays before and the result was flat cookies that took upwards of 20 minutes to firm up.

 Notes On Making Soft Pumpkin Cookies

-Using Flax Eggs
+Using Flax Eggs For Vegan Soft Pumpkin Cookies

 For a vegan version, flax-eggs can be used.
 They are also helpful when you forgot to purchase eggs!
 The best recipe I have found for flax-eggs is 1 tablespoon of ground flax to 2 1/2 tablespoons of water for one egg – mix and let sit to absorb for at least 5 minutes.